RsyncProject/rsync/rsync.1.md

 [`--delay-updates`](#opt) (which doesn't affect the sorted transfer order, but does make the final file-updating phase happen much more rapidly).

+## MULTI-HOST SECURITY

+Rsync takes steps to ensure that the file requests that are shared in a transfer are protected against various security issues.
+Most of the potential problems arise on the receiving side where rsync takes steps to ensure that the list of files being transferred remains within the bounds of what was requested.

+Toward this end, rsync 3.1.2 and later have aborted when a file list contains an absolute or relative path that tries to escape out of the top of the transfer.
+Also, beginning with version 3.2.5, rsync does two more safety checks of the file list to (1) ensure that no extra source arguments were added into the transfer other than those that the client requested and (2) ensure that the file list obeys the exclude rules that we sent to the sender.

+For those that don't yet have a 3.2.5 client rsync, it is safest to do a copy into a dedicated destination directory for the remote files rather than requesting the remote content get mixed in with other local content.
+For example, doing an rsync copy into your home directory is potentially unsafe on an older rsync if the remote rsync is being controlled by a bad actor:

+>     rsync -aiv host1:dir1 ~

+A safer command would be:

+>     rsync -aiv host1:dir1 ~/host1-files

 ## ADVANCED USAGE

 The syntax for requesting multiple files from a remote host is done by